TalionDev/webdriverbots/README.md

-# webdriverbots
-Some bots that I made with selenium webdriver based in UI automation.
 Whatsapp Web and Discord bots included.
 You will need the latest version of python (current python version 3.8.3). https://www.python.org/downloads/
 You will need the selenium library for python.